Daniframe/Assessors-for-regression/Data/README.md

 score = $2 \* wins + ties$

-Where a win is any time the spearman difference is greater than 0, and a tie occurs when the spearman difference is not significant (see spearman_results.csv)
+Where a win is any time the spearman difference is greater than 0 (meaning the proxy error obtains a higher spearman than the target error) , and a tie occurs when the spearman difference is not significant (see spearman_results.csv)